GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 # Simulated Sensors
 Class `SensorModule` collects together various simulated sensors.
 It currently provides floor-facing color sensor output, IMU bearing, and encoder readings from the four corners of the robot.
-The encoder readings are not correct for mecanum wheels except when the robot is driving straight forwards or backwards, assuming zero wheel slippage.
+The encoder readings are calculated assuming mecanum wheels, and assuming zero wheel slippage.

 # For More Information...